30 Eylül 2025 Salı

 One Battle After Another: A Cinematic Manifesto from Master Filmmaker Paul Thomas Anderson

-Master filmmaker Paul Thomas Anderson's new film, One Battle After Another, which can be described as the construction of a manifesto on mind and reality, emerges as a masterpiece adapted from the novel Vineland by American author Thomas Pynchon.
-With a production budget of $130 million, this film is one of the most expensive projects of Anderson's career, and its global box office opening of $48.5 million is interpreted as a sign of Warner Bros.'s faith in the director.
-The film premiered in Los Angeles on September 8, 2025, and was released in theaters by Warner Bros.
-Pictures on September 26.
+Master director Paul Thomas Anderson's new film, "One Battle After Another," a cinematic manifesto on the mind and reality, emerges as a masterpiece adapted from American author Thomas Pynchon's novel Vineland.
+With a budget of $130 million, the production marks one of the most expensive projects of Anderson's career.
+Its $48.5 million opening weekend box office is seen as a testament to Warner Bros.'s faith in the director.
+The film premiered in Los Angeles on September 8, 2025, and was released in theaters on September 26.

 Inside a Chaotic Labyrinth

-One Battle After Another is not just a film that feeds on suspense; it also offers a powerful critique of the complex structure of the modern world and the depths of human psychology.
-While dealing with a father's struggle to save his daughter, it draws the audience into the 'rhizome' thinking of the French philosopher and psychoanalyst Gilles Deleuze and the philosopher Félix Guattari.
-This concept, like a plant spreading new roots randomly underground, has a disorganized and interconnected structure.
-The film also bravely tackles the effects of capitalism, as well as the modern state and political ideologies, on the individual.
-The main character, a former revolutionary, becoming somewhat 'fossilized' and isolated in present-day America leads us to reconsider the concept of 'Dasein' (being-there) by one of the twentieth century's most influential philosophers, Martin Heidegger.
-The character's struggle to escape is not just a physical chase, but also an attempt to escape an existential labyrinth created by the political system.
+"One Battle After Another" is not merely a film that fuels suspense; it also offers a powerful critique of the modern world's complex structure and the depths of human psychology.
+While it handles a father's struggle to save his daughter, it draws the viewer into the "rhizome" philosophy of French philosopher and psychoanalyst Gilles Deleuze and philosopher Félix Guattari—a concept of a subterranean network that spreads new roots at random.
+The film boldly tackles the effects of capitalism, the modern state, and political ideologies on the individual.
+The main character's "petrified" and isolated state as a former revolutionary in contemporary America might prompt you to reconsider Martin Heidegger's concept of Dasein (the fundamental concept that expresses human existence's being-in-the-world, or 'being-there').
+This character's struggle for escape is not just a physical pursuit but an attempt to flee an existential labyrinth created by the political system.

 Anderson's Cinematic Signature